 When it comes down to the core of your program, the coaches, volunteers & board members are an essential aspect of your team’s success.
 Therefore, it’s very important you inform them of exactly what they’re signing up for as you follow these recruiting methods below.

-- Parents and Grandparents – This will be one of your greatest resources when first starting up your team.
-Getting parents involved from the jump can be very helpful as most parents will likely already be present at practice and games as it is.
-Therefore, they will likely be willing and able to assist your team with whatever roles you may need.
+- Parents and Grandparents – This will be one of your greatest resources when first starting a travel softball team.
+Getting parents involved from the jump can be very helpful as most parents will be present at practice and games as it is.
+Therefore, they're likely to be willing to assist your team with whatever roles you may need filled.

 - Former/Current Players – Asking former and current players for volunteering help is always a viable option.
 They likely have the drive and competitive spirit your team needs to succeed as well as some tips and tricks for your own players development.
 Former/current players also give your athletes somebody to look up to and emulate as they are preparing for playing time in the high school softball level and beyond.

 After reaching out and speaking with the potential coaches, volunteers & board members, it may be a good idea to schedule a meeting.
 A meeting will help you to establish some expectations and assign responsibilities for the upcoming season.
-Remember, it’s very important for the interested parties to fully understand the level commitment that’s required to run your program for the whole season.
+Remember, it’s very important for the interested parties to fully understand the level commitment that’s required to run fastpitch softball organizations for the whole season.